apache/openwhisk/core/standalone/README.md

 `docker logs openwhisk | grep 'wsk property'`

-To shut down properly openwhisk and the other containers it creates, use [this script](stop.sh) or the command:
+To properly shut down OpenWhisk and containers it creates, use [this script](stop.sh) or run the command:

 `docker exec openwhisk stop`